Designing Discontinuities: Introduction

 \section{Introduction}

+Quantization is a central problem in signal processing and causal inference is an emerging one.
+Their intersection has remained unstudied, but here we consider quantizer design to optimize inferred causal effects.

 Whether one earns admission to a particular school on the basis of a test score is often linked to significant educational and life outcomes \cite{ParkSHA2015, EstradaG2017}, but the admissions threshold may be quite arbitrary.
 Those on one side of the threshold may otherwise be quite similar to those on the other side.
 Whether one receives an important health intervention on the basis of a fairly arbitrary blood pressure threshold is linked to significant differences in health outcomes and mortality; again patients on either side of the threshold may be largely similar otherwise \cite{VenkataramaniBJ2016}.
-There are similarly arbitrary discontinuities in numerous settings in public policy, economics, healthcare, and elsewhere that may cause significant impacts.
-Indeed, categorization on the basis of fairly arbitrary partitioning of certain attributes abounds in social life \cite{VarshneyV2017}.
+There are similarly arbitrary discontinuities in numerous settings in public policy, economics, healthcare, engineering systems, and elsewhere that may cause significant impacts.
+Indeed, categorization on the basis of fairly arbitrary partitioning of certain attributes abounds in life \cite{VarshneyV2017}.

 Discontinuity---the presence of a discrete set of partitions---has been used to learn causal relationships among variables.
 Indeed a leading method for causal inference in econometrics is regression discontinuity design (RDD), a quasi-experimental method that assumes a pre-known threshold dividing the population into two discontinuous groups \cite{AngristP2009}.
-Comparing samples on each side of the threshold point then allows inference of causality.
+Comparing samples on each side of the threshold then allows inference of causality.
 The basic assumption is that all potentially relevant variables besides the treatment variable and outcome variable are continuous at the point where the treatment and outcome discontinuities occur \cite{CattaneoIT2020}.

 RDD has been applied in various domains with discontinuities.
-For example, car age and mileage have both been used as discontinuous measures represented by a set of thresholds to estimate used car prices \cite{englmaier2018price}.
-In national security settings, the causal effects of air strikes on violence control were estimated when the variable of air strikes was discontinuous as a function of geographical location and local economic characteristics \cite{dell2018nation}.
+For example, car age and mileage have both been used as discontinuous measures represented by a set of thresholds for used car prices \cite{englmaier2018price}.
+In national security, the causal effects of air strikes on violence control were estimated when the variable of air strikes was discontinuous as a function of geographical location and local economic characteristics \cite{dell2018nation}.